 4 Vitamins that Help You Heal Your Lungs After Smoking

-Smoking reduces the vitamin C in your body by 25%.
-As a result, it’s necessary to increase your intake of this important vitamin, in order to heal your lungs after smoking.
+Smoking could reduce the vitamin C in your body by 25%.
+As a result, experts consider it necessary to increase your intake of foods rich in this vitamin.

 2. Vitamin A